Nepiki/Guides/Shadow-Hearts.md

 Find a secret stash of cash in Dalian.
 ```

 At the end of the events in Dalian go back to Sea Mother who hints at a secret stash and gives you the hint: "where the turtle looks take three steps".
-The hint is a bit more easy to understand if can read Chinese Characters.
+The hint is a bit more easy to understand if you can read Chinese Characters.
 The restaurant is called 海龟饭店 (Hǎiguī Fàndiàn) = Sea Turtle Restaurant.
 Take three steps out of the door to find it.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/296237.png">